Common Cancer Myths and Misconceptions

 Do power lines cause cancer?

 No, not according to the best studies completed so far.
 Power lines emit both electric and magnetic energy.
 The electric energy emitted by power lines is easily shielded or weakened by walls and other objects.
 The magnetic energy emitted by power lines is a low-frequency form of radiation that does not damage genes.
-For more information, see the NCI fact sheet on Magnetic Field Exposure and Cancer.
+For more information, see the NCI fact sheet on Electromagnetic Fields and Cancer.

 Are there herbal products that can cure cancer?

 No. Although some studies suggest that alternative or complementary therapies, including some herbs, may help patients cope with the side effects of cancer treatment, no herbal products have been shown to be effective for treating cancer.
 In fact, some herbal products may be harmful when taken during chemotherapy or radiation therapy because they may interfere with how these treatments work.
 Cancer patients should talk with their doctor about any complementary and alternative medicine products—including vitamins and herbal supplements—they may be using.
-For more information, see the Botanicals/Herbal Products section in Topics in Complementary and Alternative Therapies.
+For more information, see Complementary and Alternative Medicine.

 If someone in my family has cancer, am I likely to get cancer, too?

 Not necessarily.
 Cancer is caused by harmful changes (mutations) in genes.
 Only about 5 to 10 percent of cancers are caused by harmful mutations that are inherited from a person’s parents.
 In families with an inherited cancer-causing mutation, multiple family members will often develop the same type of cancer.
 These cancers are called “familial” or “hereditary” cancers.